-I’ve just tried cleaning my wood stove glass with 5 of the most commonly recommended methods – one of them was the clear winner.
+I’ve just tried cleaning our log burner glass with 5 of the most commonly recommended FREE methods, and one of them was the clear winner.

 I tested the methods that you can see outlined in the table of contents below, but I’ll let you know what I think is the best way to clean wood stove glass up front.

-Mix wood stove ash and water and rub the mixture onto the glass with newspaper or crinkled brown paper bag.
+Mix wood ash and water together and then rub the mixture onto the glass with newspaper or crinkled brown paper bag.

-Check out the photos to see the different results and let me know your thoughts!
+Check out the photos below to see the different results!

 Quick N Brite Fireplace Glass Cleaner

-Those are some products that can help you clean your wood stove or fireplace glass a bit easier, but down below I’m focusing on FREE methods – or at least, using products you probably already have in your cupboards.
+These are some products that can help you clean your wood stove or fireplace glass a bit easier.

-However, if you prefer using the specially formulated products, any of those three listed above are very good.
+If you prefer using specially formulated products, any of the three glass cleaners listed above are very good.

 What is the residue that is deposited on wood stove glass?